July 24, 2012

 People who are allergic to insect bites should take precautions.
 They should carry a card, bracelet, or necklace that lets people know about their allergy.
 Your doctor may have prescribed a medication for you.
 The medication should be used in case of an allergic reaction.
 It is important that both you and your family know exactly how to use it.

-When you're looking for the best repellants to prevent bites, the Centers for Disease Control and Prevention has recommendations.
+When you're looking for the best repellents to prevent bites, the Centers for Disease Control and Prevention has recommendations.

-It says to only use repellants that have ingredients meeting Environmental Protection Agency approval.
+It says to only use repellents that have ingredients meeting Environmental Protection Agency approval.
 Products with these ingredients typically last for long periods after being applied.

 EPA-registered products that provide enough repellent to help you avoid the bites of disease carrying mosquitoes are:

-No matter what product you use, if you start to get mosquito bites, reapply the repellent according to the label instructions or get away from the area with biting insects if possible.
+No matter what product you use, if you start to get mosquito bites, reapply the repellent according to the label instructions.
+Get away from the area with biting insects if possible.